"Treasured Sunrise Acres" is located in the Treasure Valley of Western Idaho.

 Aug 2014 the goat herd was finally moved to the new dairy!

 We are not certified organic.
-Although we do our utmost to feed and care for the animals in an all-natural way, we do not wish to be organic.
+Although we do our utmost to feed and care for the animals in an all-natural way, we are unable to go completely organic.
 Due to the strict organic requirements, it is not economically possible, nor do we wish to withhold medication from an ill animal.
 Be assured, we never sell milk from a sick animal, or one that may have been given antibiotics, until completely well and all drug residues are past.
 We are also required to test all milk for antibiotics before selling or processing.

 Fall '14 due to a 3 week hold on our dairy over a possible contamination issue with our raw milk, which turned out to be false, we expanded into pasteurized goat milk and yogurt.